Dragonflight Tank Rankings: Vault of the Incarnates Raiding Tier List (Patch 10.0.2)

 2.

-Dragonflight Tank Tier List for Vault of the Incarnate
+The War Within Tank Tier List for Liberation of Undermine

 Below is a quick summary of the full rankings that we have detailed on this page.
 While this gives a good outline of the standings of specializations in comparison to one another, we recommend reading the full rankings to understand why certain specializations are ranked as they are.